-The administrative and self-reported measures of benefits are compared by averaging the nonzero values of each across the available survey waves.
+The administrative and self-reported measures of benefits are compared by averaging the non-zero values of each across the available survey waves.
 We have 11,981 individuals with benefit estimates from the two sources.
-The simple correlation rate between the two series is 0.83, the mean value of the self-reported values is 6 percent higher than the mean of the SSA measure of benefits and the variances differ by less than three percent.
-We interpret that as evidence that the self-reported values are reasonable accurate estimates of the actual benefit.
+The simple correlation rate between the two series is 0.83, the mean value of the self-reported values is 6 percent higher than the mean of the SSA measure of benefits and the variances differ by less than 3 percent.10 We interpret this as evidence that the self-reported values are reasonably accurate estimates of the actual benefit.

 In the analysis, we utilize two different measures of benefits.
-The first is the self-reported individual benefit discussed above, and the second incorporates an adjustment for those individuals with a spouse: the two benefits, as with earnings, are summed and divided by the square root of 2.
-Both measures of benefits were first computed for each of the 10 waves, and the nonzero values are averaged over the waves in which they were reported.
-As we shall show, the two benefits are similar in amount and distribution for men, but the household-equivalized benefits are significantly higher and more widely distributed for women.
-We also believe that the equivalized measure is a more accurate reflection of the individual's economic condition over their retirement years.
-12 where D_x is the expected conditional death rate at each age.
-Lifetime benefits are the sum of the probability of survival at a given age times the individual's fixed benefit over the interval of ages
+The first is the selfreported individual benefit discussed above, and the second incorporates an adjustment for those individuals with a spouse: the two benefits, as with earnings, are summed and divided by the square root of 2.
+Both measures of benefits were first computed for each of the 10 waves, and the non-zero values are averaged over the waves in which they were reported.
+11 As we shall show, the two benefits are similar in amount and distribution for men, but the household-